 The Samsung Galaxy Fold runs on the Qualcomm Snapdragon 855 processor, supported by 12GB of RAM.
 There is 512GB of internal storage but no microSD slot for storage expansion.

 Under the hood, the Galaxy Fold has a dual battery, which has a combined capacity of 4380mAh in the LTE model and 4235mAh in the 5G model.

-The Z Fold 2 is a 5G capable phone and while Samsung hasn't confirmed the battery capacity yet, rumours suggested the device has a combined capacity of 4365mAh, which is a little more than the 5G model of the original Fold.
+The Z Fold 2 is a 5G capable phone only, with a combined battery capacity of 4500mAh, which is a little more than the 5G model of the original Fold.

 - Galaxy Fold: Triple rear, dual front, additional front

 - Galaxy Z Fold 2: Triple rear, two punch hole front